Learn practical strategies to handle emerging trends and leadership challenges in private schools.

 See the articles from our latest issue of Ideas & Perspectives.

-ISM recently surveyed Heads about their compensation.
-We randomly selected 398 Heads from our I&P subscribers; 250 responded.
-(See the chart “About the Respondents” on page 4 for more information on the survey participants.)
-This article examines Heads’ salaries and implications for the Board; a subsequent article will analyze Heads’ benefits.Login to see the full article
+ISM recently surveyed Business Managers about their salaries and their working environments.
+We randomly selected 627 Business Managers from our I&P subscribers; 417 responded.
+(See “About the Respondents” last page of this article for more information on survey participants.)
+This article examines Business Managers’ salaries and implications for recruitment and retention; a subsequent article will focus on Business Managers’ responsibilities and work conditions.Login to see the full article